dhruvahuja19/dhruvahuja19/README.md

 ### Hi there 👋
-🔭 I'm currently working @ Thrrive.fit, a startup that seeks to use AI/ML in the Yoga Space 🌱 I’m currently learning Computer Architecture and Optimization Models in Engineering ⚡ Fun fact: Im a big Barca fan ⚽
+🔭 I'm currently working @ Thrrive.fit, a startup that seeks to use AI/ML in the Yoga Space

+🌱 I’m currently learning Computer Architecture and Optimization Models in Engineering

+⚡ Fun fact: I'm a big Barca fan ⚽

 <!--